Malaysia has a drug problem.

 Sometimes the only thing that a parent can do is to keep a calm mindset and have an open, honest conversation about the problem.

-Though knowing that your child is on drugs can be a gruelling experience, it is important to really listen and try to understand the motivations behind their drug use and abuse.
+Though knowing that your child is on drugs can be a grueling experience, it is important to really listen and try to understand the motivations behind their drug use and abuse.

-It is important to approach an addict in a non-threatening manner and not to shame them for their actions and behaviour.
+It is important to approach an addict in a non-threatening manner and not to shame them for their actions and behavior.

 It is also imperative to confront the problem as quickly as possible, as most drug use may begin as a voluntary decision, it becomes less of choice as the addiction takes over and fully envelopes the person.

 Preventing and intervening does not always have to be in the form of negative reinforcement or and anger filled warning.
 Parents can approach the problem with a positive attitude in trying to understand the cause and motivation behind the addiction as well as forming a connection to encourage a child to break free from the habit.

 Remember that addiction can never be solved overnight and that it is a process that takes constant support and reassurance in order for an addict to realize that there are those who care for them and their future.

 Ensure them that it is possible to break away from the habit and set clear boundaries and expectations in order to help them through that process.